Dynatrace/Dynatrace-workflow-samples/samples/security/readme.md

 * `slack_notifications_for_critical_vulnerabilities.yaml` - A generic version for Slack notification for new critical vulnerability findings (grouped by object).
 * `jira_tickets_for_critical_vulnerabilities.yaml` - A generic version for Jira ticket creation for new critical vulnerability findings (grouped by object).
 * `email_for_critical_security_findings.yaml` - A generic Email notification for new critical vulnerability findings (grouped by object).

+## Sample Workflow for Threat Detection
+This sample workflow serves as an extensible blueprint that can be modified to address additional threat vectors.
+The demonstrated workflow provides a foundational architecture designed for rapid deployment and iteration.
+Apart from the DQL query being adjustable the workflow can be extended to e.g., lookup ownership and send notifications, include immediate response actions like deleting pods, and more.

+* `kubernetes_service_account_unauthorized_access.yaml` - DQL query aiming to detect potentially comrpomised K8s service accounts.